planetf1/beeai-framework/python/docs/errors.md

 - **Additional properties**: Exceptions may include additional properties to provide a more detailed view of the error.
 - **Preserved error chains**: Retains the full history of errors, giving developers full context for debugging.
+- **Context**: Each error can now contain a dictionary of context, allowing you to store additional values to help the user identify and debug the error.
 - **Utility functions:** Includes methods for formatting error stack traces and explanations, making them suitable for use with LLMs and other external tools.
 - **Native support:** Built on native Python Exceptions functionality, avoiding the need for additional dependencies while leveraging familiar mechanisms.